GaPFang/HTML/hw2/p12/README.md

 ```

-s, theta, Ein and Eout is printed in w_PLA.txt
+s, theta, Ein and Eout is printed in out.txt
 median number is printed in terminal
 scatter plot is plotted through matplotlib